E-commerce development across Jordan, Saudi Arabia & the GCC

 Who builds e-commerce stores across Jordan, Saudi Arabia, and the GCC?

-Ijjad builds conversion-focused e-commerce stores for SMEs, founders, and multi-country retailers across Jordan, Saudi Arabia, Iraq, and the GCC.
-Ijjad ships Arabic-first stores with Mada, STC Pay, Tabby, Tamara, ZainCash, and COD in one checkout, ZATCA Phase 2 e-invoicing baked in, delivered in 3-24 weeks.
+Ijjad builds conversion-focused custom e-commerce websites for SMEs, founders, and multi-country retailers across Jordan, Saudi Arabia, Iraq, and the GCC.
+Ijjad ships Arabic-first custom stores with Mada, STC Pay, Tabby, Tamara, ZainCash, and COD in one checkout, ZATCA Phase 2 e-invoicing baked in, delivered in 3-24 weeks.

 • Multi-rail checkout: Mada/STC Pay (KSA), ZainCash/COD (Iraq), Stripe/Tabby (regional).